About arc42

 Scalability

 Using Gherkin with tools to test the performance and behaviour of the application in users load scenarios.
-The tool used to test the user load is yet to decide, perhaps K6 or a Python script.
+The tool used to test the user load is yet to be confirmed, but we chose Gatling.

 Reliability